Ludus Gorgonis

 The Lanista

 Mathias Kunzler is an archaeologist, fight director, and certified stage combat instructor.
-He has trained with instructors from the British Academy of Stage and Screen Combat and the Society of American Fight Directors, has led Ludus Gorgonis since 2012, and has taught gladiator classes at numerous workshops in the USA and Germany since 2013.
+He has trained with instructors from the British Academy of Stage and Screen Combat and the Society of American Fight Directors, has led Ludus Gorgonis since 2012, and has been teaching gladiatorial combat workshops in Germany and the United States since 2013.

 ![]() |